suguk1052/UGATIT-pytorch/README.md

-If you need to crop and augment domain A images before training, place the original files under `preprocess_source/trainA` and `preprocess_source/testA` and run:
+If you need to crop and augment domain A images before training, place the original files under `preprocess_source/trainA` and `preprocess_source/testA` and run the script once for each folder, for example:

 ```
-python preprocess_a.py --dataset_name YOUR_DATASET_NAME [--bottom]
+python preprocess_a.py --input_dir preprocess_source/trainA \
+                       --output_dir dataset/YOUR_DATASET_NAME/trainA
 ```

-Run this once before starting `main.py` to prepare domain A images.

-By default the script keeps only the top 40 % of each image, fading to neutral gray across the 35–45 % band using a Gaussian kernel.
-With the `--bottom` flag, it instead retains the bottom 30 %, fading the 65–75 % band.
-The resulting canvas undergoes random translations up to ±10 pixels and random rotations up to ±10°, with any exposed regions filled with the same gray.
-The output is scaled to cover a 512×512 frame while keeping aspect ratio and cropped so the row at 20 % (or 93 % when using `--bottom`) of the original height falls at the canvas center.
-Each processed file keeps the original base name and is written to `dataset/YOUR_DATASET_NAME/trainA` and `dataset/YOUR_DATASET_NAME/testA`.
+Add `--top` to keep the upper 40 % with a 35–45 % fade band or `--bottom` to retain the lower 30 % with a 65–75 % fade band.
+Without either flag the images are left uncropped.

+In all modes the canvas experiences random translations up to ±10 pixels and random rotations up to ±10°, with exposed regions filled in gray.
+After the translation step, an additional 50 px gray margin is appended to the side opposite the shift on both axes.
+When `--top` or `--bottom` is supplied, the resulting image is further scaled to cover a 512×512 frame and cropped so a reference band (20 % from the top when using `--top`, 93 % when using `--bottom`) lands at the canvas center.
+Each processed file keeps the original base name and is written to the specified output directory.
 After running this preprocessing step you can proceed with the usual training command below.

 ### Train
 ```